Russell Woollen

-With composer Robert Evett (1922–1975), and Robert Parris (1924–1999), he was a key figure in what might be considered a "Washington School" of composers that flourished in the 1960s and 1970s.
+With composers Robert Evett (1922–1975), and Robert Parris (1924–1999), he was a key figure in what might be considered a "Washington School" of composers, as termed by Irving Lowens, that flourished in the 1960s and 1970s.
 His many compositions, both vocal and instrumental, have been performed throughout the United States and Europe.

 Music career

 Woollen began his musical training with piano lessons at the age of six.
 Many of his relatives were active in the church choir, and within a few years he was accompanying them in family sing-alongs.
 This early connection with the Catholic Church and choral music made his high school choice of the Pius X, a minor seminary in New York City, a natural one.
 "There he signaled his intention to study for the priesthood with a focus on liturgical music."
 During this period, he spent a summer working with Father Franz Wasner at a music camp in New Hampshire and studied organ with Ernest White at the Anglican Church of St. Mary the Virgin in New York.

 Later, Woollen moved to Washington to complete his studies for the priesthood at Catholic University.
 He soon assumed the position of organist-choirmaster at the National Shrine of the Immaculate Conception, adjacent to the Catholic University campus.
 In 1944 he earned a Bachelor of Arts degree from St. Mary's Seminary and University in Baltimore, followed by a Master of Arts degree in Romance languages from Catholic University in 1948.

 Woollen was ordained a priest in 1947.
 Shortly thereafter he was invited to join the faculty at Catholic University where he was a central figure in the founding of the university's Benjamin T. Rome School of Music.
 He continued to study music with Nicholas Nabokov at the Peabody Conservatory in Baltimore, and he traveled to Paris to study with Nadia Boulanger.